Mercedes-Benz Sightings

 This vehicle has been identified as an Opel "Kapitan" (fourth generation 1954 - 1957).
 It is working as a taxi, and operated by one of the Israelis who is on Samantha Steel's side.

 This is an "EMW" (Eisenacher Motoren Werke).
-The model has not been identified as yet.
+The model has not been identified as yet, but it might be a model 340 sedan.
 It has a sliding roof which is clearly visible in another scene.
 In the film, this vehicle is owned and operated by the East German Polizei.
 The car burns a lot of oil!
 The predecessor to this model was a pre-war "BMW", but as the plant was left on the "wrong" side of the DDR/BRD border, the East Germans started production soon after the war.
 They sold their first cars and motorcycles as "BMW" which made the original BMW factory oh-so furious.
-They reached a settlement, and the East Germans changed the name to "EMW".
+They reached a settlement, and the East Germans changed the name to "EMW."
 This particular model was built from the pre-war blueprints (approximately) that the original BMW factory had made.
 The engine was a small six, rather under powered for the car.
 Thanks to Pasi Salomaki, of Finland, who identified the Opel and the EMW and provided the history of the EMW's dubious origins.